cowboysmall-scratch/spectate-coding-challenge/README.md

 # 808 Spectate Coding Challenge

-Implement a system which manages multiple sports, events, markets, and selections.
+Implement a system which manages sports, events, markets, and selections.

 ## implementation notes